 Getting insights from past or existing customers about their experiences with you is invaluable, and is one of the best ways that you can highlight any shortcomings with how your agency handles female solo travellers, and accommodates this type of traveller needs.
 Ensuring you’re GDPR compliant, of course!

 So there you have it!
-This is just the tip of the iceberg when it comes to catering for solo female travel, and it’s especially important that if as a travel agency you’re going to accommodate this type of traveller specifically, you really dedicate time to understanding the unique needs and preferences of women travelling alone.
+This is just the tip of the iceberg when it comes to catering for solo female travel, and it’s especially important that if you’re going to accommodate this type of traveller specifically, you really dedicate time to understanding the unique needs and preferences of women travelling alone.

 But one of the best ways to start is by working with a travel partner dedicated to connecting the world of travel, no matter the audience or segment!
-At Hotelbeds, our global network and portfolio allows you to attract and keep your ideal audience, even in hard to reach markets.
+At Hotelbeds, our global network and portfolio allow you to attract and keep your ideal audience, even in hard-to-reach markets.